 Suicide is one of the leading causes of death in the US, affecting people of all ages.
-Older adults are especially vulnerable to suicide.
+14 Older adults are especially vulnerable to suicide.
 While older adults comprise just 17% of the population, they make up approximately 20% of suicides.
-There were 9,652 suicides in people aged 65 and older in 2021.
-Men 65 and older face the highest overall rate of suicide.
+14 There were 9,652 suicides in people aged 65 and older in 2021.
+14 Men 65 and older face the highest overall rate of suicide.
+14 chronic illness and pain, cognitive impairment, and financial troubles.30 According to the SC Violent Death Reporting System (SCVDRS), physical health problems were reported as a contributing cause to almost two-thirds of suicides among those aged 65 and older in SC from 2016-2020 (among those who died by suicide and had at least one known contributing cause).

 Older adults are more likely to have a fatal suicide attempt compared to other age groups.
-One in four suicide attempts among seniors will be fatal, and even if they are nonfatal, they are less likely to recover from the effects.
-Suicidal behavior is common in older adults for several reasons, including loneliness, grief over lost loved ones, loss of self-sufficiency, chronic illness and pain, cognitive impairment, and financial troubles.
-According to the SC Violent Death Reporting System (SCVDRS), physical health problems were reported as a contributing cause to almost twothirds of suicides among those aged 65 and older in SC from 2016-2020 (among those who died by suicide and had at least one known contributing cause).
+One in four suicide attempts among seniors will be fatal, and even if they are nonfatal, they are less likely to recover from the effects.30 Suicidal behavior is common in older adults for several reasons, including loneliness, grief over lost loved ones, loss of self-sufficiency,

 Among SC adults 65 and older, non-Hispanic White males 85 and older have the highest rate of suicide.
 Data Interpretations: SC adults 65 and older have higher suicide rates than the general SC adult population.
 The rate of suicide in adults aged 65 and older has increased from 17.4 to 17.8 deaths per 100,000 population from 2012 to 2021, while the overall adult rate has increased from 13.5 to 15.0 deaths per 100,000 population (Figure 10.24).
 As of 2021, the SC suicide rate for adults 65 and older has not reached the Healthy People 2030 goal of 12.8 deaths per 100,000 population (Figure 10.24).
-As of 2021, the SC suicide rate of suicide.
-SC adults 65 and older, non-Hispanic White males 85 and older have the highest rate of suicide.
+Among adults 65 and older, non-Hispanic White males 85 and older have the highest rate of suicide.
 SC adults 65 and older are more likely to use a firearm when attempting suicide than other age groups.
-Among SC adults aged 65 and older who died by suicide from 2017 to 2021, 81.5% were by firearm, compared to 60.5% of adults 35-64, 59.8% of adults 18-34, and 52.0% of adolescents 10 - 17 (Figure 10.25).
+Among SC adults aged 65 and older who died by suicide from 2017 to 2021, 81.5% were by firearm, compared to 60.5% of adults 35-64, 59.8% of adults 18-34, and 52.0% of adolescents 10-17 (Figure 10.25).
 SCVDRS data from 2016-2020 shows that almost half of those 65 and older who died by suicide were known to have served in the military, compared to only 13.0% of suicide decedents aged 18-64.